shujaatak/QFFmpeg/README.md

 # QFFmpeg
-QFFmpeg is the Qt's wrapper of ffmpeg.
+QFFmpeg is the Qt's wrapper of FFmpeg with QOpenGLWidget support.